-Drake sings about a failed summer relationship over an edgy R&B-pop instrumentation that bounces to the rhythm of his ailing heart.
+Drake sings about a failed summer relationship over edgy R&B-pop instrumentation that bounces to the rhythm of his ailing heart.

 “You said “I love you” too fast.
 So much for that, girl, summer just started and we’re already done.”

 He hinted at what might have sent their relationship in a downward spiral.
-Apparently, on social media is where the drama began.
+Apparently, social media is where the drama began.